lightstar/anyjob/README.en.md

 # AnyJob

 Program system used to execute arbitrary jobs on some set of linux nodes and observe how they run.
-By now it is in pre-beta stage and was used in production for already quite a long time, so project can be considered relatively solid.
+By now it is in beta stage and was used in production for already quite a long time, so project can be considered relatively solid.

 AnyJob can be used to simplify automation inside your distributed project or to quickly perform some